kingzamzon/docs/docs/support/faq.md

 ### 4. How do new nodes that come online discover the key shares they need to help decrypt previously-encrypted data?

-Right now, we're running the nodes for the Manzano and Habanero networks, which are decentralized networks being run by 3rd party operators.
-The nodes and shares for these networks don't change.
-Soon, we will run a federated network with named nodes, and the ultimate goal is to run a permissionless one.
-We use a process called proactive secret sharing to share the private key shares with new nodes as they come online.
-The shares given to new nodes are incompatible with any nodes that have left the network.
-We use threshold encryption with a 2/3 threshold, so redundancy is built-in.
+Right now, Manzano and Habanero are federated networks being run by named 3rd party operators.
+The ultimate goal is to transition to a fully permissionless network.
+Root keys are updated every epoch, rendering old shares functionally useless.
+New shares are shared with new operators through proactive secret sharing.
+The network uses threshold encryption with a 2/3 threshold, providing redundancy and security.

 ### 5. What's to prevent one person from running many Lit Protocol nodes so as to acquire sufficient key fragments across their nodes to be able to reconstitute the decryption key for some pieces of content?

 In the federated network with named nodes, we know who the operators are, so a sybil attack is pretty hard.
 In the permissionless network, node operators must stake to run a node which means, you can do the math to figure out the cryptoeconomic guarantees depending on the number of nodes and the required stake amount, which are parameters that will be fine-tuned.
-We also intend to use probabilistic guarantees that make it difficult for a given node operator to actually know which private key shares they have and which public keys they correspond to.
-Meaning, a node operator doesn't actually know what stuff the key share they are holding will unlock.
-Additionally, the use of SEV-SNP as a hardware requirement means node operators ever have access to any of the underlying key material contained within their node.
+Additionally, the use of SEV-SNP as a hardware requirement means node operators never have access to any of the underlying key material contained within their node.

 ### 6. So you need 2/3 of the entire network to decrypt or sign the content?
 Not 2/3 of some fixed constant number of key fragments?

-Yup!
-Those are the default params we are launching with.
-Over time, we want to let users launch their own "subnets" with their parameters.
+Yes, those are the default parameters that the Lit Network has launched with.
+We are currently exploring a 'subnet' architecture which would allow developers to launch their own subnets with their desired parameters

 ### 7. How is performance impacted as the number of nodes in the network increases?